-This document will be reviewed at least annually by the Board of Administration of the San Jose Police and Fire Department Retirement Plan ("Board").
+This document will be reviewed at least annually .
 Any revisions to this document may be made only with the approval of the Board.

 The Board of Administration recognizes that a stable, well-articulated investment policy is crucial to the long-term success of the Plan.
 As such, the Board members have developed this Investment Policy Statement with the following goals in mind: